Amazon's Kindle

 The popular invention of Amazon, Kindle, which offers electronic books, is part of today's digital revolution, but it won't have lasting success if it keeps the prices of the books unreasonably high for a digital platform or if it stays closely connected with the traditional publishers.

 These were some of the questions I asked myself while I was reading an article, written by Nicholson Baker and published in the last issue of the New Yorker (A New Page.
 Can the Kindle really improve on the book?).
-Baker said that he do not want to pay $359 bucks for a reading device (Kindle2) that does not offer Nabokov, sells one dollar cheaper than the paper price of the books, and offers reading pleasure on a grey screen.
+Baker said that he do not want to pay $359 for a reading device (Kindle2) that does not offer Nabokov, sells one dollar cheaper than the paper price of the books, and offers reading pleasure on a grey screen.

 Bookmark and Share